There are several types of pavement in the road construction based on the design criteria.

 1.Conventional layered flexible pavement:

-These pavements are systems coated with high-quality expensive materials, where pressure is extreme and low-quality materials are positioned within the decrease layers.
+These conventional layered flexible pavements are systems coated with high-quality expensive materials, where pressure is extreme and low-quality materials are positioned within the decrease layers.

 2.Full Depth Asphalt Pavement: